-The main duty free shopping area is on the fourth floor of departures once passed the security check point for flyers only.
+The main duty free shopping area is on the fourth floor of departures once past the security check point for flyers only.

 Express duty free shops are smaller duty frees stores found in Modules A,C and D by the boarding gates again for passengers only.

 In the summer time, duty free is open 24 hours a day.
-In winter it’s open from 05:30 to 22:30.
-Specific dates are subject to change.
+In winter it’s closed at night-time.

 The main duty free store in Palma airport is spread over a large area with products such as tobacco, perfumes, cosmetics, spirits, wines and foodstuffs to be purchased.